tomtzook/frc-learn-docs/devices/rev/spark-max.md

 - IMaxAccum: the maximum absolute value for the I accumulator variable.
 - DFilter: the maximum absolute value for the D output
 - OutputRange: maximum range of output values
 - FeedbackDevice: which feedback device to use for ProcessVariable.
-Should be a `RelativeEncoder` or `AbsoluteEncoder` instance.

 > [!NOTE]
 > The setpoint value should match the measurement units of the feedback sensor.
 For position mode this is typically measured in motor revolutions.